-Dating the “Bulk Organic Fraction” – The sample dated is the organic fraction that remains after sieving the sediment to < 180 microns to remove any roots or macrofossils and then acid washed to remove carbonates.
+Dating the “Bulk Organic Sediment Fraction” – The sample dated is the organic sediment fraction that remains after sieving the soil to < 180 microns to remove any roots or macrofossils and then acid washed to remove carbonates.

 Dating the “Alkali-Soluble Fraction” or Humic Acid Fraction – The sediment is sieved to < 180 microns to remove any roots or macrofossils.
 It is acid washed to remove carbonates then treated with alkali to solubolize the humic acids which are then precipitated for AMS dating.

 Dating the “Alkali-Insoluble Fraction” or the Humin Fraction – The sediment is sieved to < 180 microns to remove any roots or macrofossils.
-It is acid washed to remove carbonates then treated with alkali to solubolize the humic acids which are rinsed away.
+It is acid washed to remove carbonates then treated with alkali to solubolize the humic acids which are removed and kept for the “Alkali-Soluble Fraction”.
 The remaining alkali-insoluble fraction is dated.